bohdanbobrowski/blog2epub/README.md

 # blogspot2epub
-Convert any blogspot blog to epub using single command!
+Convert selected webpage to epub using single command!

+Script is compatible with:
+- blogspot.com
+- pulshistorii.pb.pl

 Main features:
 - downloads all text contents of selected blog to epub file,